Coming from Rust

 What's Similar

-If you know Rust, you already get the philosophy.
-Loon is built on the same core beliefs: ownership is better than garbage collection, types should be algebraic, null is a mistake, and the compiler should catch as much as possible.
-Specifically, these ideas carry over directly:
+If you know Rust, you already hold the philosophy.
+Loon rests on the same convictions: ownership beats garbage collection, types should be algebraic, null was a mistake, and the compiler should catch all it can.
+These ideas cross over without translation:

 • Ownership and move semantics: values have one owner, moves are the default.